Medically reviewed by Drugs.com. Last updated on Mar 29, 2018.

-If you have an interval tubal ligation as an outpatient procedure, either a needle is inserted or an incision is made through your navel so your abdomen can be inflated with gas (carbon dioxide or nitrous oxide).
+If you have an interval tubal ligation as an outpatient procedure, either a needle is inserted or an incision is made through your belly button so your abdomen can be inflated with gas (carbon dioxide or nitrous oxide).
 Then a laparoscope is inserted into your abdomen.

-In most cases, your doctor will make a second small incision to insert special instruments.
-Using instruments passed through the abdominal wall, your doctor seals the fallopian tubes by destroying segments of the tubes or blocking them with plastic rings or clips.
+In most cases, your doctor will make a second small incision to insert special instruments through the abdominal wall.
+Your doctor uses these instruments to seal the fallopian tubes by destroying parts of the tubes or blocking them with plastic rings or clips.

-If you have a tubal ligation after vaginal childbirth, your doctor will likely make a small incision under your navel, providing easy access to your still-enlarged uterus and fallopian tubes.
+If you have a tubal ligation after vaginal childbirth, your doctor will likely make a small incision under your belly button, providing easy access to your uterus and fallopian tubes.
 If you have a tubal ligation during a C-section, your health care provider will use the incision that was made to deliver the baby.

 After the procedure

 You'll have some discomfort at the incision site.
-You might also experience:
+You might also have: